Why Go Solar?

 - Grid-Tie System with battery backup – this system would be reducing or eliminating your electrical cost by essentially using the grid as your battery (grid tie), however when the grid goes down it will switch over to a battery bank to run your home.

 - Solar Generator – These are becoming very popular because they can be used as backup power as well as a portable system that you can take camping or whatever you need.
-Howerver, most systems sold use cheap modified sine wave inverters, and cannot be easily upgraded.
+However most solar generators are undersized, and not adequate for home backup.
+Our line of HomeGrid™ Solar generators are the best on the market, and more than capable.

 # 3 Protect the Environment